gregorycrane/CrosbySchaeffer2.0/chaps/lesson07.md

 <figure><head>THE ACROPOLIS</head>

-<p>Although many Greek cities had a fortified hill, or acropolis, most people
-associate that word with the famous hi!l in the heart of Athens.
+Although many Greek cities had a fortified hill, or acropolis, most people associate that word with the famous hi!l in the heart of Athens.
 At first the home of the early kings, it came to be devoted to the gods and heroes of the state.
-Its glorious temples were visible from the agora, as indeed for miles around in all directions.</p></figure>
+Its glorious temples were visible from the agora, as indeed for miles around in all directions.</figure>

 <div type="textpart" subtype="para" n="40">
-<p>Word-formation.
+Word-formation.
 (a) A very common means of
 forming adjectives is by adding to the stem of a noun the suffix -ιος, -ίᾱ, -ιον, which appears frequently in English as -ian.
 O-stems drop the o before this suffix, α-stems retain the α to form the diphthong αι: